joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 provided read and mutate implementations.

-Inspired by [Datomic Pull Syntax](http://docs.datomic.com/pull.html), an Om Next *query expression* is a vector that enumerates the desired state reads and state mutations.
+Inspired by [Datomic Pull Syntax](http://docs.datomic.com/pull.html), a Om Next **query expression** is a vector that enumerates the desired state reads and state mutations.

 For example to getting a todo list might look something like the